Clinical Program Manager

 Arielle specializes in supporting adults and adolescents who are coping with the mind-body impact of developmental and sexual trauma, complicated grief and bereavement, serious life transitions, anxiety, and depression.

 Arielle also is skilled in offering a supportive space for individuals diagnosed with chronic and or terminal illness, and their caregivers.

 - Trauma-Sensitive Yoga

 - Strengths-Based Therapy

 Arielle has practiced various forms of yoga for 13 years, including vinyasa, kundalini, yin, and restorative yoga.
-She is in the process of obtaining her 200-Hour Yoga Teacher Training Certification.
+In 2020, she obtained her 200-Hour Yoga Teacher Training Certification.

 She has attended postgraduate workshops on healing trauma through mind and body-based interventions.
 Arielle has completed training in trauma-sensitive yoga and has obtained her first degree of Usui Shiki Ryoho Reiki.

 She has written on numerous mental health subjects, including “Self-Care for Caregivers.”